Artist, Educator, Tending the Hive

 Gifts of Quarantine Series

 Large predators.
 Jellyfish dancing in the sky.
 All were images that came in me prior to our lockdown in March 2020.
 I continued this series of juxtaposition and reveled in their unexpected beauty.
 Everything must coexist.
 We can’t appreciate the light without having experienced the darkness.
 This series was on display at the KickstART Gallery in Farmington, MI from November-December 2020.
-I called the show “Gifts of Quarantine” because while the world was in chaos, I felt gratitude for the safety and health of my family and ample time in which to create.

 Royal Oak Tribune Article